velartrill/velartrill.github.io/orig/spirals/collision/sparrow.md

 Building comfort and camaraderie was so much easier before my picture was plastered over every other wall on the planet.
 Back then everyone expected me to prove myself, to earn their respect.
 Now they're trying to prove themselves to me, and it's a rare day I hear sincere laughter at my jokes, even the good ones.
 Everyone just says and does what they think I want to see, and unless they served alongside me it never seems to occur to them that I might not be big on superficial flattery.

 "Very good, ma'am," is all I get out of the lieutenant in charge, who rushed immediately to the front of the station to greet me, and while his hand drops from his brow, his posture doesn't shift.
-"Your orders, ma'am?"
+"Orders, ma'am?"

 "Just passing through.
 Open the gates, would you?"
 I gesture to my comrades in arms.
 "They're with me."